KasiePatricia/rest-countries-api/README.md

 ### Built with

+- React
+- JavaScript
 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
 - CSS Grid
 - Mobile-first workflow
 - Tailwind
-- JavaScript
-- React

 ### What I learned

-- This was my first time putting in a gif loading screen to accomodate for the awkward waiting phase for API fetching.
+- This was my first time putting in a loading screen to accomodate for the awkward waiting phase for API fetching.
 It was fun.
-- I also broke away from my tendency to use Flexbox for everything and paid more attention to Grid this time around.
+- I learnt how to use props and state.
+- I was able to fetch data from an API
 - Also my first time implementing a search function in a website.

 ## Author